How to Taper Prednisone

 - If you are taking prednisone at bedtime.

-The reason for these prednisone patients needing a taper is because these three are indications that your body has not been running your cortisol system.
+The reason for these prednisone patients needing a taper prednisone is because these three are indications that your body has not been running your cortisol adrenal system (HPA Axis).
 Read more in the next section.

 It’s less likely that people in these situations need a long taper: